divyanshu-talwar/Training-NNs-without-Backpropagation/README.md

                                               [--hidden_units HIDDEN_UNITS]
                                               [--is_classification IS_CLASSIFICATION]
                                               [--mu MU]

-optional arguments:
-  -h, --help                                            # show this help message and exit --log_directory log_directory 	                # destination directory to save the training logs --log_file LOG_FILE 				        # text filename to save training logs --plot_directory PLOT_DIRECTORY                       # destination directory to save the loss vs epoch plots --plot_file PLOT_FILE                                 # .png filename to save the loss vs epoch plots --dataset DATASET                                     # dataset to run the script on --max_epoch MAX_EPOCH                                 # flag to indicate the maximum epochs for training --threshold THRESHOLD                                 # less than threshold value change in subsequent losses implies convergence
-  --hidden_units HIDDEN_UNITS                           # number of units in the hidden layer of the neural network --is_classification IS_CLASSIFICATION                 # Boolean to indicate if the problem at hand is a classification problem.
-  --mu MU                                               # hyper-parameter value

 ```
 _**Note:** If you use any other dataset apart from the ones in here add the dataset to the datasets folder, write it's corresponding loader in `read_datasets.py` and run either/both the scripts by using the following command:_